Smoked Pork Tenderloin with Georgia Peach Glaze

 - Trim Clean, Not Deep: Remove silver skin but keep a thin fat cap for moisture and flavor.

-- Save Extra Glaze: Drizzle a little warmed glaze over sliced pork for extra shine and flavor pop.
+- Save Extra Glaze: Drizzle a little warmed glaze over sliced pork for shine and flavor pop.

 Let’s cook with heart and hustle.